Agricultural Impact Statement (AIS) Frequently Asked Questions

 How is DATCP notified of a project?

-Project initiators must submit an agricultural impact notification to inform DATCP of a project affecting a farm operation.
-To notify DATCP, please complete the appropriate notification forms and email them to datcpagimpactstatements@wi.gov
+Project initiators (as defined in the previous question Who is required to notify the AIS Program?) must submit an agricultural impact notification to inform DATCP of any project affecting a farm operation, as described in Wis.
+Stat. § 32.035(3).
+To notify DATCP, please complete the appropriate notification forms and email them to datcpagimpactstatements@wi.gov.

 Project initiators should also review the Non-significant Acquisitions and Summary AIN document to determine the most appropriate means to notify DATCP.
 Please contact DATCP with additional questions related to making an agricultural impact notification.